We offer alternative school break opportunities for students.

 If my host location has its own waiver, do I need to fill out a second Habitat general waiver?

-Yes, even if your host location has a waiver, we’ll also need one for the main Habitat organization from each participant.
+Yes, even if your host location has a waiver, we’ll also need one for the main Habitat organization.
+You will find waivers on the resources page.

 What does the trip insurance cover?